ActurialCapital/acturialcapital-docs/docs/getting_started/backtest_blocks.md

 )
 ```

 The backtest implementation initializes, fits and estimates exposures using the `fit()` and the `estimate()` methods.
-Then, it optimizes the portfolio at the stock level using the `.optimize()` and `.portfolio()` methods and finds weights that align with the desired level of risk.
+Then, it optimizes the portfolio at the stock level using the `portfolio()` and `optimize()` methods and finds weights that align with the desired level of risk.

-The strategy is rebalanced on a monthly basis, and a `discrete_allocation` is used as a fallback in the event that the optimizer is unable to deliver feasible weights.
+The strategy is rebalanced on a monthly basis, and the `discrete_allocation()` method is used as a fallback in the event that the optimizer is unable to deliver feasible weights.

 ### Step 2: Backtest